We will explore the difference between Vanguard S&P 500 ETF (VOO) vs Vanguard Information Technology ETF (VGT).

 VOO and VGT Differences

-VOO vs VGT primarily differs in that VOO tracks the S&P 500.
-VGT tracks a higher growth index with companies in information technology.
+The main difference between VOO and VGT is that VOO tracks the S&P 500, while VGT tracks a higher growth index with companies in information technology.
 By tracking high-growth technology companies, VGT has been able to return a better performance but with higher volatility.